 Writer / Journalist

-Born on Salt Spring Island, off Canada’s west coast, and raised on the Saskatchewan prairie, Joanne is a dual degree graduate of the University of Victoria’s professional writing and political science programs.
+Born on Salt Spring Island, off Canada’s west coast, and raised in rural Saskatchewan, Joanne is a dual degree graduate of the University of Victoria’s professional writing and political science programs.
 In 2014, she was awarded a Knight-Wallace Journalism Fellowship at the University of Michigan.

-Some of her favourite published work includes: a 100-Mile-Diet-inspired local food history series, a transatlantic crossing on the Queen Mary II to retrace her war bride grandmother’s 1946 journey, a profile of Grammy Award-winning musician and producer Daniel Lanois, an interview with Booker Prize-winning author of Life of Pi Yann Martel, and standing waist deep in an icy river to harvest wapato with her bare feet, under the direction of the chief of the Katzie First Nation.
+Some of her favourite published work includes: a 100-Mile-Diet-inspired local food history series, a transatlantic crossing on the Queen Mary II retracing her war bride grandmother’s 1946 journey, a profile of Grammy Award-winning musician and producer Daniel Lanois, an interview with Booker Prize-winning author of Life of Pi Yann Martel, and standing waist deep in an icy river harvesting wapato with her bare feet, under the direction of the chief of the Katzie First Nation.
 To read a selection of her work, please click on the category links above.